IoCHowTo/IoCTasksSolutions/130_UnityDependencyOfRootOnChild/README.md

    * Also check the content of logging files - you may find out that it is not exactly you may expect.

+## Extras

+* Try to use the UnityRegistrationValidator extension to see how that can help to predict the issue.

 ## Sample solution

 * The issue here is exactly what is described above: